jamesjjcondon/rad_pl/README.md

  - [ ] Add a dicom --> hdf5 preprocessing torch.utils.data.DataLoader
  - [ ] add a hdf5 dataset class

-if you want help with a dicom pytorch dataset, pm me.

 Have fun!

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]